murphygroup/cellorganizer-documentation_old/source/chapters/getting_started.rst

 CellOrganizer provides tools for

 * learning generative models of cell organization directly from images
-* storing and retrieving those models in XML files
+* storing and retrieving those models
 * synthesizing cell images (or other representations) from one or more models

 Model learning captures variation among cells in a collection of images.
 Images used for model learning and instances synthesized from models can be two- or three-dimensional static images or movies.